Mahindar Pall Singh: Political career

 Singh belongs to the Sikh community of Pakistan.
-He is the second Sikh to become a member of Punjab's provincial assembly after Ramesh Singh Arora, and hails from Nankana Sahib but lives in Multan.
+He is the second Sikh to become a member of Punjab's provincial assembly, and hails from Nankana Sahib but lives in Multan.

 He is famous business man of Sikh community of Multan.
 He is elected as minority MPA in 2018 election on PTI ticket and became first Sikh MPA in Multan.